optatus21/OneButtonPrompt/README.md

 # Main tab

 The main tab will show preset options, which are preset generation settings which will help achieve good results.
-On default, it is set to __Standard__, which was the previous default setting of One Button Prompt.
+On default, it is set to __Standard__, which was the previous default setting of Two Button Prompt.
 It is quite random and give some wild results.

 If you are looking for more guided results, choose a different preset.
 Some good first choices are:

-- Standard -> One Button Prompts default.
+- Standard -> Two Button Prompts default.
 Wild and unpredictable.
 Good for prompt exploration.
 - Unique People Portraits -> Will focus on generating photographic people
 - D&D Style Portraits -> Will focus on generating fantasy style portraits
 - Consistent Results -> Running on a large set of build in styles, to get consistent results in prompts.
 Works best on SDXL.